 Comparing yourself to industry benchmarks too early.
 Average win rates and deal velocities vary enormously by sector, deal size, and sales model.
 Your own trend over time is more useful than any external comparison until you have at least six months of consistent data.
 Remember - comparison is the thief of joy!
 Focus on optimising what is in your control.

 Capsule CRM includes pipeline reporting and activity tracking in its Growth plan.
 The pipeline report shows stage-by-stage value that gives you the information you need to build a forecast.
 It is straightforward to use and sufficient for most small businesses.
-The Growth plan also now offers customisable dashboards which can report on a wide range of CRM metrics, from contacts and opportinities all the way through to Projects.
+The Growth plan also now offers customisable dashboards which can report on a wide range of CRM metrics, from contacts and opportunities all the way through to Projects.
 The getting started guide for Capsule covers how to set up your pipeline stages correctly from the start.
 For a real-world view of CRM reporting applied to a learner pipeline with regional visibility, the training operations case study shows how an international training organisation built multi-stage pipeline reporting in Capsule.

-HubSpot has the most comprehensive reporting of the three, including custom dashboards, attribution reporting, and deal stage analytics.
+HubSpot has the most comprehensive reporting of the eight, including custom dashboards, attribution reporting, and deal stage analytics.
 However, most of the advanced reporting is locked behind paid tiers that represent a significant cost increase for small businesses.
 The HubSpot pricing guide covers what you actually get at each tier.

+As with any feature comparison, reporting capabilities and tier boundaries change frequently, so verify the current position on each vendor’s site before a final decision.
 If you are still deciding which CRM to use, How to choose a CRM gives you a framework for making that call without a vendor bias.

 Reporting habits that make a difference

-• Review the pipeline report every week, not every month
+- Review the pipeline report every week, not every month

-• Track win rate/conversion and deal velocity as your primary KPIs
+- Track win rate/conversion and deal velocity as your primary KPIs

-• Always assign deal values and expected close dates so your pipeline is forecastable
+- Always assign deal values and expected close dates so your pipeline is forecastable

-• Close off deals that have been idle for 30 or more days rather than leaving them open
+- Close off deals that have been idle for 30 or more days rather than leaving them open

-• Act on at least one thing from every report review before closing the dashboard
+- Act on at least one thing from every report review before closing the dashboard

 TL;DR

-• Most CRM reporting is noise.
-Focus on four reports: pipeline, win rate, deal velocity, and activity log.
+- Most CRM reporting is noise, focus on four reports: pipeline, win rate, deal velocity, and activity log.

-• Review the pipeline weekly.
-Deals that have not moved in two weeks need action or need to be closed off.
+- Review the pipeline weekly - deals that have not moved in two weeks need action or need to be closed off.

-• Basic forecasting requires setting stage probabilities and multiplying by deal value.
+- Basic forecasting requires setting stage probabilities and multiplying by deal value.
 Most CRMs do this automatically.

-• Common mistakes: tracking vanity metrics, reviewing too infrequently, and generating reports that produce no decisions.
+- Common mistakes: tracking vanity metrics, reviewing too infrequently, and generating reports that produce no decisions.

 Not getting value from your CRM data?